The University of Glasgow

 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

 The University of Glasgow has a long-standing commitment to helping those with experience of care to participate in, and benefit from, higher education.
-Based on this commitment, the university held the Buttle Quality Mark at exemplary level for over eight years, until the scheme ended.
-We are now proud to continue to offer the same high level of support and provision for care-experienced learners, in line with our duties as a Corporate Parent.
+We held the Buttle Quality Mark at exemplary level for over eight years, until the scheme ended, and are now proud to continue to offer the same high level of support in line with our duties as a Corporate Parent.

-As an institution we are not tied to a strict definition of 'care-experienced', in terms of age or duration in care, and we are happy to consider each applicant on a case-by-case basis.
-We recognise, for example, that those with experience of care may return to education later in life as a mature student, and we are always keen to extend our support to those who will benefit most.
+We are not tied to a strict definition of 'care-experienced' and we are happy to consider each applicant on a case-by-case basis.
+We recognise that those with experience of care may return to education later in life, for example, and we are always keen to extend our support to those who will benefit most.

-Care-experienced applicants can receive adjusted offers of entry to the University of Glasgow, and will be entitled to participate, wherever possible, in our successful and effective pre-entry programmes.
-Our four-week Summer School, for example, provides excellent preparation for studying at the university.
-If you have experience of care and are applying to the university, you will be entitled to take part, free of charge.
+Care-experienced applicants receive adjusted offers of entry to the University, and are entitled to participate in our successful and effective pre-entry programmes.
+Our Summer School, for example, provides excellent preparation for studying at the University, and any care-experienced applicant is entitled to take part, free of charge.

 We strongly encourage those applicants with experience of care to tick the UCAS checkbox.
-This allows Dan Keenan, our care-experienced student support coordinator, to get in touch regarding the specific support we can provide.
-This support could include, for example, an adjusted offer of entry, a guarantee of accommodation 365 days of the year, and specific care-experienced student bursaries.
+This allows Dan, our Care-experienced Student Support Coordinator, to get in touch regarding the support we can provide (inc., adjusted offer of entry, 365 accommodation, and Bursaries) at the earliest stage.

-Indeed, if you have any questions, or require further information about any of the above, please do not hesitate to get in touch with Dan at any point.
+If you have any questions, or require further information about any of the above, please get in touch with Dan at any point.
 He will be very happy to help and advise.